Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The conditions of wetlands create low-oxygen soils, leading to anaerobic conditions.
 This inhibits the decomposition process and matter is thus unable to be broken down, accumulating as peat over time.

-However, where these regions are widespread such as the tropics, human activity has reduced the amount of mangroves and
+However, where these regions are widespread such as the tropics, human activity to sustain hgh population densities has reduced the amount of *natural* mangroves and salt marshes.
+Despite this reduction and associated risk to natural ecosystems, there have been schemes and actions taken to restore the prevalence of these wetlands.
+In Cambridgeshire, 500ha of low-lying land has been converted back to wetland.
+Controlled flooding of inland areas such as the Fens can also contribute to reclaiming land by the sea in these areas where the water table is naturally much higher.

+In Canada, which is home to 25% of the world's wetlands

 ### Carbon capture and storage